cariad/startifact/docs/_sources/organization.rst.txt

 Choosing where to host the configuration
 ----------------------------------------

-By default, Startifact reads and writes configuration to a Systems Manager parameter named ``/Startifact`` in your default account and region.
+By default, Startifact reads and writes configuration to a Systems Manager parameter named ``/startifact``.

 To change that parameter name, set an environment variable named ``STARTIFACT_PARAMETER``.
+Take care, however, that you set that variable on *every* machine that Startifact runs on.

 Performing or updating the organisation setup
 ---------------------------------------------

-Volunteer a :ref:`privileged <IAM policies>` human being to run:
+Volunteer a :ref:`privileged <Regional IAM policies>` human being to run:

 .. code-block:: console